ten-protocol/ten-documentation/docs/4-write-ten-dapp/9-programmable-gateway-access.md

 **Endpoint:** `POST /v1/join/`

 Creates a new gateway user, generates a fresh viewing key pair, and returns the corresponding **encryption token** (also called “gateway token”) as a hex string.
-This token is used with both HTTP endpoints and JSON‑RPC.
+This is used with HTTP and JSON-RPC endpoints

 ```bash
 curl -X POST https://testnet-rpc.ten.xyz/v1/join/